-Do you have one of the 10 best credit cards of 2021?
+Do you have one of the 10 best credit cards of March 2021? - CNN Underscored

 - No annual fee.

-Sign-up bonus: Now through January 13, earn $200 in bonus cash back after you spend $500 on purchases in your first three months after opening the account, plus earn 5% cash back on grocery store purchases (not including Target or Walmart) for the first 12 months you have the card, up to $12,000 in purchases.
+Sign-up bonus: Earn $200 in bonus cash back after you spend $500 on purchases in your first three months after opening the account.

 What we like about the Chase Freedom Flex: If you prefer cash back now but think that a dose of adventure is in your future in 2021 once travel returns to normal, the new Chase Freedom Flex can give you the best of both worlds.